enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ## Protobuf Service --> Linus

 ## Deployment & Integration
-The system consists of several interconnected services—frontend, backend, compiler engine, database, and reverse proxy—all containerized using Docker.
+The system consists of several interconnected services, frontend, backend, compiler engine, database, and reverse proxy, all containerized using Docker.
 Containerization ensures isolated execution, consistent environments, and simplified dependency management.

 To avoid manual setup and promote reproducibility, the team followed an Infrastructure as Code (IaC) approach, aiming to define and automate as much of the deployment process as possible.
 The infrastructure is described through several key components:
 - **Dockerfiles**: Each service has its own Dockerfile, specifying the base image, dependencies, and build steps needed to produce a functional Docker image.